Wreath Macdonald polynomials, quiver varieties, and quasimap counts: Introduction

 \subsection{Acknowledgements}

 We would like to thank Davesh Maulik, Andrey Smirnov, Joshua Wen, and Tianqing Zhu for helpful discussions regarding this work.
+We are also grateful to an anonymous referee for suggestions improving this paper.
 J. Ayers was supported by the UNC Harold J. Glass Summer Research Fellowship.
 H. Dinkins was supported by NSF grant DMS-2303286 at MIT and the NSF RTG grant Algebraic Geometry and Representation Theory at Northeastern University DMS–1645877.